University of Vermont: Grossman School of Business

+As of As of 2024, according to the Princeton Review, the Grossman School has the 2nd best Green MBA in the United States.

 College of Engineering and Mathematical Sciences

-CEMS is home to five ABET-accredited engineering programs — Biomedical, Civil, Environmental, Electrical and Mechanical Engineering, in addition to the Department of Computer Science and the Department of Mathematics and Statistics.
+CEMS is home to five ABET-accredited engineering programs—Biomedical, Civil, Environmental, Electrical and Mechanical Engineering—in addition to the Department of Computer Science and the Department of Mathematics and Statistics.
 It also features three research centers: the Transportation Research Center, the Complex Systems Center and the Vermont Advanced Computing Center.
 The college has about 1400 undergraduate students, 250 graduate students, and 85 faculty members.